 We use detailed price and expenditure data from the ICP for 2005.
 The data are the basis for the construction of the widely-used Penn World Table (PWT) where comparable measures of gross domestic product are available for a large number of countries and years.
-The ICP data report information on 129 detailed expenditure categories (broadly divided among consumption, investment, and government) that aggregate up to GDP.
-The dataset contains information on price indices of individual expenditure categories and nominal expenditures (expenditures on individual categories in units of domestic prices).
+The ICP data report information on 129 expenditure categories that aggregate up to GDP.
+The dataset contains information on price indices and nominal expenditures (in units of domestic prices) for individual expenditure category.
 From these data, nominal expenditures, real expenditures (in units of an average international price which is common across countries), and prices can be constructed for arbitrary aggregates such as consumption, investment, tradables, services, among others.
 We note that in order to aggregate individual categories we use the Geary-Khamis method which produces additive results, an essential feature for calculating shares in our analysis.
-See the appendix for a detailed explanation of our procedure.
 The data covers 146 countries.
-We restrict our sample of countries to those with more than 1 million population, leaving 130 countries.
-The country coverage represents well the entire world distribution of income per capita.7
+We restrict our sample of countries to those with more than 1 million inhabitants, leaving 130 countries.
+The country coverage represents well the entire world distribution of income per capita.6

-We start by constructing an aggregate category of services from the individual expenditure categories in the ICP data.8 We document the behavior of the relative price of services and the expenditure share of services (nominal and real) across countries.
+We start by constructing an aggregate category of services from the individual expenditure categories in the ICP data.7 We document the behavior of the relative price of services and the expenditure share of services (nominal and real) across countries.
 A summary of the data is reported in Table 1.